SkPhilipp/Repositories/workflows/README-csharp.md

 Seen in https://imgur.com/71ls9dt

 Modify the Target Framework of each C# project to a dotnet version installed by the workflows.
+Alternatively modify the workflow to install the referenced dotnet version.

 ### At `dotnet nuget add source`